YiyanYang0728/Insert_Endnote_format/README.md

 ###This program is useful when you have unconnected your paper with Endnote but you have to insert all the citations again.

 ####INPUT FILES
-My programe can read `a Endnote library TXT file containing all of the references` already cited in your paper but in a plain text form.
+My programe can read `a Endnote library TXT file` containing all of the references which are already cited in your paper but in a plain text form.
 You can get this file by:
 Open Endnote->Select all the references in your endnote->File->Export->Save type: Text file & Output style: show all fields->Save

-And the programe also reads the already-cited `references list in your paper or manuscript`.
+And the programe also reads the already-cited `references list` in your paper or manuscript.
 For exmaple:
 Tips: [Number][.][\t][Author_LastName1][Author_MiddleNameFirstName1][, OR & ][Author_LastName2]...[(][Year][)][Title][ ][Journal Name]...